-Managing a business is rewarding and challenging especially for people with physical or mental disability.
+Managing a business is rewarding and challenging especially for people with physical or mental disabilities.
 According to the U.S. Census Bureau survey, 39 million Americans have a disability problem with income lower than the average.
 Starting a small business can be a flexible option for disabled people to earn a living that a traditional job doesn’t offer.
-However, managing a small business calls for constant inflow of capital and securing a business loan can be challenging especially if you’re among the disabled American community.
+However, managing a small business calls for a constant inflow of capital and securing a business loan can be challenging especially if you’re among the disabled American community.
 However, it doesn’t mean you cannot have a business of your own.
 There are multiple funding options and grants available for people with disabilities, as an alternative to secure capital.

 Business Loans for Disabled Business Owners